Last Week Tonight with John Oliver: Purpose

 While broadly within the categories of political satire and late-night talk shows, Last Week Tonight has taken a more specific approach to deeper dives into systemic issues which intend to illustrate both the wider socio-political context and the complex interconnections and embeddedness of public policies in social outcomes.

 International broadcasting

 Last Week Tonight with John Oliver episode clips can be seen internationally on YouTube.
 It is broadcast on premium channel HBO Canada that is simulcast with HBO in the U.S.; around the same time it is shown on the international HBO channels.
-It airs in Australia on The Comedy Channel hours after the U.S. airing and airs in New Zealand on SoHo.
+It airs in Australia on the Foxtel channel FOX8 and the streaming service Binge and airs in New Zealand on SoHo.
 In the United Kingdom and Ireland, it is broadcast on Mondays on Sky Comedy.
 In Belgium, it is broadcast on Thursdays by the Telenet cable-only channel PRIME Series.
 It airs in South Africa on M-Net and in Portugal on RTP3.
-In India, the show is streamed on Disney+ Hotstar.
-In Greece, the show airs on Cosmote TV’s Cosmote Series HD.
+In India, the show is streamed on Disney+ Hotstar, before it was relocated to JioCinema.
+In Greece, the show airs on Cosmote TV's Cosmote Series HD.